5 Simple Changes I Made This Year That Transformed My Parenting that You Can Do Too!

 Look at your daily routine and schedule and see where and how you can fit a bit of uninterrupted special time with your child.
 Which also means no phone or chores 🙂 It doesn’t have to be something complex or hours long.Set yourself a 10-15 minute special target with your child.

 Want to Find More Positive Solutions to Your Daily Parenting Challenges?

-If you’ve connected with these Positive Parenting tools and you’re interested in making this year the year for transforming your parenting and adding Positive Parenting to your life, I invite you to join 9 other like-minded parents in my 6-week E-Course.
+If you’ve connected with these Positive Parenting tools and you’re interested in making this year the year for transforming your parenting and adding Positive Parenting to your life, I am happy to support your family and schedule a one-on-one consult.

 Instead of feeling lost, helpless and frustrated I want you to parent with solutions and confidence!

 You’ll learn parenting tools to help you deal with daily struggles and frustrations you may be having with your young child.
 You’ll understand what your child is and isn’t capable of emotionally, socially and physically so you can provide the right age-appropriate solutions.
 You’ll feel more resourceful and confident in your parenting.